Fundamental techniques in the study of parabolic subgroups of Artin groups: Introduction

 where the words on both sides alternate between $s$ and $t$, and have length $m_{s,t}$.
 If $m_{s,t} = \infty$, then no relation is imposed between $s$ and $t$.
 This data can also be encoded in a labelled complete graph, known as the \emph{Coxeter graph} $\Gamma$, whose vertices are the elements of $S$, and whose edges are labelled with the corresponding $m_{s,t}$.
 The group defined in this way is denoted:

 When the context is clear, we may abuse notation and write $A_S$ instead of $A[\Gamma]$.
-When we do not estate it explicitly, we will always assume that $S=\{s_1,s_2,s_3,\cdots \}$.
+When we do not state it explicitly, we will always assume that $S=\{s_1,s_2,s_3,\cdots \}$.

 Depending on the family of Artin groups under consideration, different conventions are commonly used to simplify the Coxeter graph: \begin{itemize} \item In the \emph{no-$2$-convention}, edges corresponding to $m_{s,t}=2$ are omitted and edges corresponding to $m_{s,t}=3$ are not labelled.
-This is useful when studying groups with many commutations, e.g. braid groups. \item In the \emph{no-$\infty$-convention}, edges labelled $\infty$ are omitted, which is useful in the study of groups with many $\infty$'s, e.g. right-angled Artin groups (RAAGs). \item In the \emph{all-edges convention}, the graph is complete and all labels $m_{s,t}$, including $2$ and $\infty$, are explicitly displayed. \end{itemize}
+This is useful when studying groups with many commutations, e.g. braid groups, and it is the convention used in Dynkin diagrams. \item In the \emph{no-$\infty$-convention}, edges labelled $\infty$ are omitted, which is useful in the study of groups with many $\infty$'s, e.g. right-angled Artin groups (RAAGs). \item In the \emph{all-edges convention}, the graph is complete and all labels $m_{s,t}$, including $2$ and $\infty$, are explicitly displayed. \end{itemize}

 In these notes, we will make use of all three conventions as appropriate.
 Each highlights different structural properties of the Artin group under study.
 We say that an Artin group is \emph{irreducible} if its Coxeter graph is connected (in the no-$2$-convention).